Ayo Edebiri: 2022–2024: Breakthrough and The Bear

 In 2022, Edebiri gained wider prominence as a main cast member on the FX on Hulu series The Bear.
 She received a Golden Globe Award, Primetime Emmy Award, and Independent Spirit Award in addition to nominations from the Gotham Awards and the Critics' Choice Awards for her role as Sydney Adamu, an ambitious young sous chef.
-Lucy Mangan of The Guardian praised her performance declaring her "magnificent" and "still lighting up and punching up every scene she is in".
+Lucy Mangan of The Guardian praised her performance, declaring her "magnificent" and "still lighting up and punching up every scene she is in".

 Also in 2022, she became a writer and consulting producer on the FX series What We Do in the Shadows, earning a nomination for the Writers Guild of America Award for Best Episodic Comedy for the episode "Private School".
-Edebiri coproduced, appeared and served as a writer on Mulligan (2023), an animated series for Netflix.
+Edebiri co-produced, appeared in, and served as a writer on Mulligan (2023), an animated series for Netflix.
 She provided voice acting as Ham in the Netflix interactive special We Lost Our Human.
-In the same year, she appeared in an episode of the Mel Brooks Hulu series History of the World, Part II and the Black Mirror episode "Joan Is Awful".
+That February, Edebiri contributed original poetry to Eating Salad Drunk, a comedian haiku anthology (edited by author Gabe Henry) that benefited Comedy Gives Back, a nonprofit supporting comedians facing financial hardship from the Covid-19 pandemic.
+In the same year, she appeared in an episode of the Mel Brooks Hulu series History of the World, Part II and the Netflix Black Mirror episode "Joan Is Awful".
 She also voiced roles in the Disney Channel series Kiff and the Max series Clone High.
 Later in 2023, she voiced Glory Grant in the animated superhero sequel Spider-Man: Across the Spider-Verse and April O'Neil in the animated Teenage Mutant Ninja Turtles: Mutant Mayhem.
 Both films were financially successful.

 In 2023, she starred in the mockumentary comedy film Theater Camp alongside Molly Gordon and Ben Platt.
 The film premiered at the Sundance Film Festival to positive reviews, with many comparing it to the films of Christopher Guest.
 Later that year, she guest starred in the ABC sitcom Abbott Elementary and starred in the teen sex comedy Bottoms opposite Rachel Sennott.
 Bottoms premiered at South by Southwest.
 Katie Walsh of The Los Angeles Times wrote, "Sennott and Edebiri deliver two of the funniest performances of the year".
-She appeared in the film The Sweet East directed by Sean Price Williams, which premiered at the 2023 Cannes Film Festival at the Directors' Fortnight.
-She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2024; as Quinta Brunson won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series that same year, that was the first year that two Black actresses won the two female comedy acting categories in the Primetime Emmys.
-Edebiri made her directorial debut in the season three episode "Napkins" (2024).
-To train for communicating with the crew she shadowed the director of the flashback episode "Fishes" in which her character did not appear.
+She also appeared in the film The Sweet East, directed by Sean Price Williams, which premiered at the 2023 Cannes Film Festival at the Directors' Fortnight.
+She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2024 for The Bear, as Quinta Brunson won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for Abbott Elementary that same year, marking the first year two Black actresses won the two female comedy acting categories in the Primetime Emmys.
+Edebiri made her directorial debut in The Bears season three episode "Napkins" (2024).
+To train for communicating with the crew, she shadowed the director of the flashback episode "Fishes", in which her character did not appear.
+She was nominated for a Directors Guild of America Award for Outstanding Directing – Comedy Series for the episode.